NeedForYeet/SuperKoalio/README.md

 Camera properly follows player in all directions
 Sprinting and sneaking
 Additional map layer for unbreakable tiles
-Enemies that shoot bullets in the direction they are facing
+Moving enemies that shoot bullets in the direction they are facing
 Goal at the end of the map
 Player dies when falling below map, touching enemies or bullets